Don't ask, don't tell: 2012 presidential campaign issue

 Several candidates for the 2012 Republican presidential nomination called for the restoration of DADT, including Michele Bachmann, Rick Perry, and Rick Santorum.
 Newt Gingrich called for an extensive review of DADT's repeal.

 Ron Paul, having voted for the Repeal Act, maintained his support for allowing military service by open homosexuals.
 Herman Cain called the issue "a distraction" and opposed reinstating DADT.
 Mitt Romney said that the winding down of military operations in Iraq and Afghanistan obviated his opposition to the repeal and said he was not proposing any change to policy.

-On September 22, 2011, the audience at a Republican candidates' debate booed a U.S. soldier posted in Iraq who asked a question via video about the repeal of DADT, and none of the candidates acknowledged or responded to the crowd's behavior.
+On September 22, 2011, the audience at a Republican candidates' debate booed a gay U.S. soldier posted in Iraq who asked a question via video about the repeal of DADT and circumventing the progress that's been made for gay and lesbian soldiers in the military.
+None of the candidates acknowledged or responded to the crowd's behavior.
 Two days later, Obama commented on the incident while addressing a dinner of the Human Rights Campaign: "You want to be commander in chief?
 You can start by standing up for the men and women who wear the uniform of the United States, even when it's not politically convenient".

 In June 2012, Rep. Howard McKeon, Republican chair of the House Armed Services Committee, said he considered the repeal of DADT a settled issue, and that if Romney became president he would not advocate its reinstatement, though others in his party might.

 2021 benefits restoration

 In September 2021, on the 10th anniversary of the Don't Ask, Don't Tell repeal, President Joe Biden announced that the Veterans Administration would start providing benefits for service members who received other-than-honorable discharges (before DADT was enacted and while it was in effect) because of their sexual orientation.

-In 2024, more than 800 veterans who had been previously dishonorably discharged under DADT had their cases reviewed and discharge papers automatically updated to honorable discharge status.
-With this review, nearly all of the 13,500 people who were dishonorably discharged under DADT now have an honorable discharge and as a result, can access benefits for veterans.
+In 2024, more than 800 veterans who had been previously non-honorably discharged under DADT had their cases reviewed and discharge papers automatically updated to honorable discharge status.
+With this review, nearly all of the 13,500 people who were non-honorably discharged under DADT now have an honorable discharge and as a result, can access benefits for veterans.